ALICE experiment: Proton–lead collisions at the LHC

 Proton-Lead ion collision event reconstruction by the ALICE Experiment on 13 September 2012 at a center of mass energy per colliding nucleon-nucleon pair of 5.02 TeV.

-In 2013, the LHC collided protons with lead ions for the LHC's first physics beams of 2013.
-The experiment was conducted by counter-rotating beams of protons and lead ions, and begun with centered orbits with different revolution frequencies, and then separately ramped to the accelerator's maximum collision energy.
+In 2013, the LHC collided protons with lead ions as part of the ALICE experiment.
+The experiment was conducted by accelerating beams of protons and lead ions in opposite directions, before colliding them when the beams reached the LHC's maximum energy.
+Since lead ions are heavier than protons, they entered the accelerator with different velocities, and were brought up to speed independently before colliding.
+This was the first successful collision of lead ions with protons.

-The first lead–proton run at the LHC lasted for one month, and data helped ALICE physicists to decouple effects of the quark-gluon plasma from effects that stem from cold nuclear matter effects.
-This allowed for more accurate study of the quark–gluon plasma itself.
+Lead–proton experiments at the LHC lasted for one month, and data helped ALICE physicists to differentiate the effects of the quark-gluon plasma from effects that stem from cold nuclear matter effects.
+Lead-lead collisions form a quark-gluon plasma, while lead-proton collisions do not.
+By studying the effects of lead-proton collisions, physicists are able to tell what effects come from the quark-gluon plasma formed by lead-lead collisions, and what effects come from the collisions themselves, allowing for more accurate study of the quark-gluon plasma.

-In lead–lead collisions, the configurations of the quarks and gluons that make up the protons and neutrons of the incoming lead nucleus can be somewhat different from those in the target protons and neutrons.
-In order to study if some of the effects observed when comparing lead–lead and proton–proton collisions are due to this configuration difference rather than the formation of the plasma, proton–lead collisions are used.